 If you’re looking for an entry-level job in biopharma, taking the BioWork course is a great starting point.
 BioWork is an introductory course for anyone, from recent high school grads to experienced professionals seeking a career change.
 The 136-hour course teaches the foundational skills needed to be a process technician for a biotechnology, pharmaceutical, or chemical manufacturing company.

-No science background is needed, because it is designed for people who want to get started in a growing industry.
+No science background is needed because it is designed for people wanting to start in a growing industry.
 Having this certification typically allows for a salary range of $48K to $50K.

 Certificate of Apprenticeship

 Certificates of Apprenticeship typically require a high school diploma or GED.
 These positions offer hours of on-the-job training and experience and many also include a salary and the opportunity to take additional classes on the side.

 Having this certificate typically allows for a salary range of $23K to $46K.
 Positions available with a certificate of apprenticeship include:

 - Duke University